400x400

 My source image is smaller than 400x400.
 What happens?

-If your image is smaller than 400x400 pixels, this tool will upscale it to fit and show a warning before download.
+The tool upscales it to 400x400 and shows a warning above the download button once the result is ready.
 For profile pictures, upscaling a small photo or logo can introduce visible softness, especially since most platforms display the image as a circle and crop the corners.
 For the sharpest result, start with a source image that is at least 400 pixels on its shortest side and keep your subject centered, since circular cropping removes the corners of a square image.

 Should I center my subject when resizing to 400x400?